citroos/PEAK-Random-Jumpscares/README.md

 # RandomJumpscares

-A mod that adds the 1/10000 chance for Withered Foxy (and a 1/2500 chance for the Bad To The Bone riff) every second you are on the island, inspired by [ymy's original Terraria mod](<https://steamcommunity.com/sharedfiles/filedetails/?id=3481943642>).
+A mod that adds the 1/10000 chance for Withered Foxy (and a 1/2500 chance for the Bad To The Bone riff) Jumpscare every second you are on the island, inspired by [ymy's original Terraria mod](<https://steamcommunity.com/sharedfiles/filedetails/?id=3481943642>).

 <img width="750" height="422" alt="FoxyJumpscare" src="https://github.com/user-attachments/assets/60a3a94d-5ec8-4560-b799-5cef32a0d1a8" />